0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 #### Goal

 Maintain an extra storage capacity, in order to handle the increased needs of the platform.
-Storage Providers must maintain as much free space as has been uploaded during the last three months.
+Storage providers must maintain as much free space as has been uploaded during the last three months.

 #### Assessment criteria